 - adding possum guards around trees to prevent cats reaching nests.

 In Reading to learn about New Zealand birds and their conservation, find out how one primary teacher used activities on conserving our native birds with her year 7 students and how she integrated reading activities with the science lessons.

 Cats and their natural predatory instincts pose an ethical dilemma for many pet owners but can be a good subject for a socio-scientific investigation by students.
 The Ethics thinking toolkit provides a structured framework for scaffolding student thinking about an ethical issue.

 The Connected article Keep your cat inside is a great example of the integration of literacy and science.
 Use it to explore text characteristics and the nature of science.

 Find out more about the Predator Free 2050 initiative and see the comprehensive teaching resource (produced by ZEALANDIA, with support from WWF New Zealand) that supports New Zealand schools to explore the pest-free vision with students.

-Cats’ secret lives go public tells the story of 10 Wellington cats who had tiny cameras attached to their collars to try to find out what impact they had on our wild life.
+This Radio NZ news story, Cats’ secret lives go public covers the story of 10 Wellington cats who had tiny cameras attached to their collars to try to find out what impact they had on our wild life.